wadelau/wadelau.github.io/hanjst/what-is-hanjst.md

 ```
 Demerits or dislikes we find in these lines are:
 - Block-based expressions
 - Not streamlined mark-tags
--
+- Logicless

  As fans of [Smarty,](//www.smarty.net) we would like to design and implement a whole newly-created JavaScript-based template language to cover all scenarios where Smarty has achieved.